Grūda (river)

 Grūda is a river in Dzūkija National Park in southern Lithuania.

-It begins near the state border of Lithuania and Belarus, in the Dainava Forest, in a lake that is called by the same name Grūda.
-It is a river of the plains, calmly meandering and leisurely carrying its waters across the Dainava plain.
+It begins near the state border of Lithuania and Belarus, in the Dainava Forest, in a lake called Grūda, running across the Dainava plain.
 In Puvočiai, it flows into the Merkis.
-Thanks to the sandy soil and growing forests, the rivers in this area are characterized by water clarity and coolness.
-Since they are mainly fed by underground springs, the rivers do not freeze every winter.
-And in the often dry summer, they remain quite watery and can be washed.
+Thanks to the sandy soil and growing forests, the rivers in this area are characterized by their clear, cool waters.
+Because they are primarily fed by underground springs, they do not freeze every winter.
+Even during the often dry summers, the rivers remain relatively full and suitable for boating.